davidsarratgonzalez/davidsarratgonzalez.github.io/README.md

 npm run deploy
 ```

-This will build the project and push the contents of the `build` directory to the `gh-pages` branch of your repository.
+This will build the project (including PDF generation) and push the contents of the `build` directory to the `gh-pages` branch of your repository.

 ## Modifying the content